 I have always loved the sea, and salt water is very much in my entire family's veins.
 My mom surfed and she always made sure we lived near the sea.
 She signed us (my siblings and I) up to our local life saving club when I was 13 and we would spend every weekend training and practising sea rescues.
 We would spend hours in the sea and I still couldn't get enough.
 I would always see the older guys and girls surfing and it just looked like so much fun.
 My mom bought me a surfboard for my 13th birthday and that was it...all I wanted to do was surf.
 I was still very much committed to long distance running (cross country/1500m) and I had my eyes set on representing South Africa at the Olympics.

-It wasn't until we moved to a house right on the beach, at the age of 16 that it pretty much took over my life.
+It wasn't until we moved to a house right on the beach at the age of 16 that it pretty much took over my life.
 I still competed in running events but the ocean had my heart!
-Naturally, my competitive side took over and it wasn't long before I started competing in National events around South Africa.
+Naturally, my competitive side took over and it wasn't long before I started competing in national events around South Africa.
 My family and I relocated to the UK when I was 20 and I was pretty much studying and working full time, so it was really difficult to travel for surfing.

 Surfing had opened up so many doors for me and completely changed my life in the best way possible and I wanted to share that with others and try to make a positive effect on their lives.
 As I was studying in the health and fitness industry, I decided to combine my two passions (surf and fitness) to do exactly that.
-4 years after living in the UK I knew I had to make some big decisions in order to follow my dreams.
+4 years after moving to the UK I knew I had to make some big decisions in order to follow my dreams.
 I made the (incredibly difficult) decision to move to Fuerteventura in the Canary Islands and split my time between the island (Fuerteventura) and the UK (where my family are) in order to pursue my dream of surfing, as well as from a business point of view.
 For anyone who knows me and knows how incredibly close my family and I are, this is something I would have never imagined doing and my mom has always supported and encouraged me in everything I have decided to do...I wouldn't be where I am if not for her.

 She travelled over with me to make the move (along with my incredibly overweight baggage) and helped me get set up.
 The hardest part was saying goodbye to her for the first time, but as she always told me I am the master of my own destiny and I was hungry to be successful.
 One of the amazing things about where the Canary islands are situated is that it's only a 4 hours flight to the UK, so the McGuinness family have wracked up a few air miles in the last few years!